Randomblock1/randomblock1.github.io/_posts/2024-02-15-smartifying-dumb-fan.md

 ## Make It Smart with ESPHome

-ESPHome is software for ESP32, ESP8266, and RP2040 that can control & send data to Home Assistant.
-It can log temperature & humidity data which I can then access on my phone, and it can give me a button to activate the fan.
+ESPHome is firmware for ESP32, ESP8266, and RP2040 that can control & send data to Home Assistant.
+Using it, we can log temperature & humidity data from an attached sensor, which I can then access on my phone, and it can give me a button to activate the fan by controlling an IR LED.
 Home Assistant has automations which will let me turn on the fan or turn it off when the temperature reaches a certain point, too.
 But first, we need to load ESPHome onto the microcontroller.
 ESPHome uses a configuration YAML file to figure out which features to enable and how, so here's the one that I used:

 ```yaml
 esphome: